 #2.
 Make a Plan:

-You are already focusing on so much with your goals in mind & how you’re putting them into action…plus life, work, & possibly kids.
-Why make it any harder on yourself when it’s time to get groceries?!
-Find 15 minutes & sit down with yourself or your family.
-It can be over jaw_20130918-photo(4)your lunch hour or before bedtime.
+your lunch hour or before bedtime.
 Figure out your tentative schedule for the week, think of the meals that will be eaten at home & which meals can double as a lunch for the next day.
 If you know you’re going to have a crazy busy day on Thursday & only have a few minutes to get food on the table, plan a healthy crockpot meal!
 If you know you are going on a road trip Saturday, be sure to get car friendly snacks & drinks so you aren’t tempted to pull off at all the unhealthy pit stops.
 It’s all about your health, time, & money.
-You want to get everything you can out of all 3!
+You want to get everything you can out of all 3!#3.
+Frozen vs Fresh:

 #4.
 Cooking ahead & Leftovers: